pkraju27/qa_java_test_exercise/README.md

 Write a test specification to test the _header_ navigation menu of the website [https://www.haud.com](https://www.haud.com).

 Choose the format you are most comfortable with.
-E.g. Excel, Word, LibreOffice, Markdown etc....
+Example Excel, Word, LibreOffice, Markdown etc....
 In the specification include user actions taken, any values used, and important assertions.

 ## 2. Automated Selenium Test

 Use Selenium library to test the specification you have just created.
 Please note that the application should start from class `com.haud.qa.exercise.Main` and use class `com.haud.qa.exercise.Log` to report the test result.

 ## 3. Automated API Test